Areas of Specialization

 Arwood, E. (1984).
 Pragmaticism: Treatment for Language Disorders.
 Clinical Series Monograph of the National Student Speech Language Hearing Association, Volume 8, (solicited by NSSLHA).

 Participating member and frequent discussion presenter at ASHA national conventions From the Fall 2009 Newsletter, University of Portland - School of Education: Dr. Ellyn Arwood has been selected as an ASHA Diversity Champion.
 ASHA stands for American Speech-Language-Hearing Association.
 Dr. Ellyn Arwood will be recognized as an ASHA and NSSLHA member who has worked to advance multicultural infusion in our profession and ASHA, served as an advocate or championed the cause of multicultural issues, demonstrated respect and value for differing backgrounds and points of view, and/or has highlighted the impact of culture and/or language on speech-language pathology, audiology, or speech-language or hearing science.
-ASHA Diversity Champions will be recognized as a part of the 40th Anniversary celebration at this year's Multicultural Concerns Collective (MC2) Meeting at the ASHA Convention in New Orleans, LA., November 19-21, 2009
+ASHA Diversity Champions were recognized as a part of the 40th Anniversary celebration at the Multicultural Concerns Collective (MC2) Meeting at the ASHA Convention in New Orleans, LA., November 19-21, 2009.
+Honored and recognized by the American-Speech-Language and Hearing Association in November 2014 for her 35 years of service as Continuing Education Administrator.

 Member, American Board of Disability Analysts